 The first Europeans to settle in Horsham required gardens for the purpose of food growing.
 Early gardens were planted around the home station of the large pastoral estates in the 1850s and 1860s, providing both the necessary food requirements and fashionable ornamentation.
 A gardener was sometimes employed on the staff to tend to the large kitchen garden.
-The Calders' large garden at Polkemmet was described in the early 1860s by their children's resident governess, Margaret Emily Brown, as producing 'the most beautiful flowers and vegetables and such fruit as the climate permitted to grow - peaches, nectarines and above all, grapes which grew in great profusion'.
-There was also a conservatory and a green house, and the gardener occupied his own hut.
-The Polkemmet homestead garden was watered with an irrigation system that was fed from the Wimmera River using a hand pump.
-When a grand new homestead was built at Vectis in 1864, the garden was developed accordingly, and planted with lilacs, olives, mulberries, oleanders, honey-suckles and grapes.
-This was developed into a vast ten-acre garden surrounding the homestead.
+The Calders' large garden at Polkemmet was described in the early 1860s by their children's resident governess, Margaret Emily Brown, as producing 'the most beautiful flowers and vegetables and such fruit as the climate permitted to grow - peaches, nectarines and above all, grapes which grew in great profusion'.386 There was also a conservatory and a green house, and the gardener occupied his own hut.
+The Polkemmet homestead garden was watered with an irrigation system that was fed from the Wimmera River using a hand pump.387 When a grand new homestead was built at Vectis in 1864, the garden was developed accordingly, and planted with lilacs, olives, mulberries, oleanders, honey-suckles and grapes.388 This was developed into a vast ten-acre garden surrounding the homestead.389

 Gardens in the town were usually smaller but no less productive.
-The site of a 'garden' (most likely a productive one) is marked on an 1849 plan of the first Horsham police station.
-Well-tended private gardens were developed from the 1880s when a reliable town water supply was established.
+The site of a 'garden' (most likely a productive one) is marked on an 1849 plan of the first Horsham police station.390 Well-tended private gardens were developed from the 1880s when a reliable town water supply was established.
 In residential areas there was typically an ornamental garden at the front of the house and a kitchen garden and fruit trees at the back.
-In the 1880s, a much admired garden of rare blooms belonged to Mr D. McCalman.
-Bardens became increasingly grander through the early decades of the twentieth century; the range of horticultural categories in the Horsham Show attests to the extent of local gardening activity.
-Some private gardens were laid out by prominent landscape designers; Edna Walling, for example, provided a plan for Dr G.R.
-Felstead's garden in Baillie Street.
-Walling had found inspiration in the natural bush landscape around Mt Arapiles, and photographed the area in the c.1940s.
+In the 1880s, a much admired garden of rare blooms belonged to Mr D. McCalman.391 Gardens became increasingly grander through the early decades of the twentieth century; the range of horticultural categories in the Horsham Show attests to the extent of local gardening activity.392 Some private gardens were laid out by prominent landscape designers; Edna Walling, for example, provided a plan for Dr G.R.
+Felstead's garden in Baillie Street.393 Walling had found inspiration in the natural bush landscape around Mt Arapiles, and photographed the area in the c.1940s.

 As land-use patterns in the Horsham district shifted from large pastoral estates to smaller agricultural holdings, gardens changed accordingly.
 Farmers who took up 320-acre selection blocks generally lacked the means to establish large, ornamental gardens.
-The requirements of a
+The requirements of a kitchen garden would have taken priority.
+Other garden elements were most likely governed by a 'make-do' approach.

-383 Brown, 'Memoirs', p.
+386 Brown, 'Memoirs', p.
 52.

-$^{^{384}}$ E.D.
-Calder, 'Early Days in the Wimmera: A pioneer looks back', $\textit{Argus}, \, \text{24 June 1933}.$
+387 E.D.
+Calder, 'Early Days in the Wimmera: A pioneer looks back', Argus, 24 June 1933.